 Want to jump straight to the answer?
-The best data visualization tool for most people is Zoho Analytics.
+The best data visualization tool for most people is Zoho Analytics or Tableau.

-Businesses can use data visualization to analyze complex data.
-Rather than scanning large data queries and complex reports, you can leverage data visualization software to create a graph, chart, map, infographic, table, etc. that’s easier to understand.
+Data visualization tools transform raw data into something people understand at a glance.
+Rather than scanning large data queries and complex reports, you can use data visualization software to create a chart, infographic, or interactive dashboard.

 The Top 9 Best Data Visualization Tools